 A single well-grown bull calf, described as ‘one of the best,’ of 350 calves was noticed to be dull on the afternoon of 7 December.
 The calf died about 6:00 pm and was autopsied about 6:30 am next morning.
 The calf had not yet been marked or vaccinated.
 The cows were not vaccinated pre-calving against clostridial diseases.

 The calf was a well-grown Hereford cross bull that had been dead about 12 hours.
 There was blood from the nose and mouth and gas was palpable under the skin of the trunk.
-The carcase was moderately autolysed.
+The carcass was moderately autolysed.
 Small patches of dark muscle were detected through the lumbar muscles.
 The heart was adhered to the pericardium and when separated diffuse small fibrin tags could be seen on the endocardial surface.
 There was a dark red patch of myocardium approx 3 X 2 cm on the right ventricle (Figure 2).

 Sections of the heart revealed severe diffuse congestion, multifocal haemorrhages, extensive coagulative myofibrillar necrosis, abundant fibrinopurulent exudate and occasional intralesional clostridial organisms.
 There were similar but more acute and less developed inflammatory changes in the skeletal muscle with extensive haemorrhages and large number of organisms.